hpc/charliecloud/doc/best_practices.rst

-Two key advantages of using libfabric are: (1) the container’s libfabric can make use of “external” i.e. dynamic-shared-object (DSO) providers, and (2) Cray’s Slingshot provider (CXI) can be used by replacing the container image’s :code:`libfabric.so` with the Cray host’s.
+Two key advantages of using libfabric are: (1) the container’s libfabric can make use of “external” i.e. dynamic-shared-object (DSO) providers, and (2) libfabric replacement is simpler than MPI replacement and preserves the original container MPI.
+That is, managing host/container ABI compatibility is difficult and error-prone, so we instead manage the more forgiving libfabric ABI compatibility.

 A DSO provider can be used by a libfabric that did not originally compile it, i.e., they can be compiled on a target host and later injected into the